 The biggest advantage of a dynasty trust is that it can save your descendants a significant amount of money in estate taxes.
 The assets you put in the trust (plus any increase in their value over the years) are subject to federal gift/estate tax just once, when you transfer them to the trust.
 They are not taxed again, even though multiple generations benefit from them.

 In contrast, if you simply left a large sum of money to your children (without a trust), it would be subject to the estate tax.
 And whatever they left to their children would be taxed again.
 If you tried to avoid one of those tax events by leaving assets directly to your grandchildren, the federal generation-skipping transfer tax could apply.
 (Keep in mind, that only large estates are subject to federal estate or generation-skipping transfer tax).
+If you are not sure how you can benefit from a dynasty trust, contact a Dynasty Trusts Lawyer in Davidson County.
+You can do that by calling (615) 398-1860 to schedule a consultation with one of our lawyers or attorneys.

 CONTROL AND LACK OF FLEXIBILITY